Think You Understand ADHD? Think Again

 Where does ADHD come from?
 Some people mistakenly assume ADHD results from bad parenting, psychological trauma, or some other environmental trigger.
 They believe that ADHD is a problem to be fixed.
 In reality, the brains of individuals with ADHD aren’t broken; they are just different.
 In certain environments, like traditional schooling, those differences can be detrimental.
 In other environments, like fast-paced, creative ones, ADHD brains thrive.
 Contrary to popular belief, people with ADHD can function successfully, given the right environment and tools.

 Some people wonder whether ADHD can be cured, but that’s not what people with ADHD genuinely need.
 They need to be understood, supported, and accepted.
-As a neurodiversity-affirmative ADHD specialist, I help people with ADHD manage their struggles without buying into ableist views about ADHD.
-Visit my contact page to send me a message or set up a free, 20-minute phone consultation to see how I can help.
+As neurodivergent-affirmative ADHD specialists, we help people with ADHD manage their struggles without buying into ableist views about ADHD.
+Visit our contact page to send us a message or book a free 20 minute consultation call with Dr. Barajas or Dr. Goldman.